-In 4Q 2013, our program was certified under the Asia Pacific Economic Cooperation Cross-Border Privacy Rules System.
-Merck is the first healthcare company in the world to achieve this certification.
+In 4Q 2013, our program was certified under the Asia-Pacific Economic Cooperation (APEC) Cross-Border Privacy Rules (CBPR) System.
+Our company was the first healthcare company in the world to achieve this certification.
 Our program is designed to assure that four core privacy values are embedded into the way we conduct our business, without regard to how our business, technology or other external factors may change.
+In 4Q 2014, we filed an application with the Belgian Privacy Commission for approval of its global privacy program under the European Union (EU) Binding Corporate Rules (BCR) cooperation procedure.
+Our company is the first company in the world to file an application for EU BCR approval based on an existing APEC CBPR certification.
+The aim of our dual certification strategy is to promote globally interoperable privacy standards across the more than 50 countries and economies combined in APEC and the European Economic Area.

 Our global privacy program is structured around a system of five core elements consistent with recognized standards for implementing an accountable privacy program.
-While the principle of accountability was first recognized in the Guidelines Governing the Protection of Privacy and Transborder Flows of Personal Data (the “Guidelines”) issued, in 1980, by the Organisation for Economic Co-operation and Development (OECD), the essential elements for an accountable privacy program were first expressed in 2009 by the Accountability Project, an initiative led by the Centre for Information Policy Leadership, with participation from privacy regulators, data protection authorities, business and academia.
-Merck established its system in 2010 and joined the Accountability Project in 2011.
+While the principle of accountability was first recognized in the Guidelines Governing the Protection of Privacy and Transborder Flows of Personal Data (the “Guidelines”), issued in 1980 by the Organisation for Economic Co-operation and Development (OECD), the essential elements for an accountable privacy program were first expressed in 2009 by the Accountability Project, an initiative originated by the Centre for Information Policy Leadership, with participation from privacy regulators, data protection authorities, business and academia.
+Our company established its system of five core elements in 2010, joined the Accountability Project in 2011, and has been an ongoing participant in its development, which is now led by the Information Accountability Foundation.

 In 2013, the OECD published its first revision to the Guidelines since 1980.
 The revised Guidelines set forth a new standard for implementing accountability through privacy management programs.
 Our global privacy program is consistent with the standards of the revised Guidelines.
 Our program is modeled for continuous improvement, based on changes within our business and in the external environment that affect inherent privacy risks and the effectiveness of our privacy controls.
 The five core elements are: